Despite a Brexit deal with the EU, Boris Johnson’s popularity as UK leader has plunged as COVID-19 wreaks havoc, with his foibles on display.

 - Why do critics say his personality is ill-suited to fighting COVID-19?

 - Why have some UK contracts for medical equipment been controversial?

-Barry Moody worked on every continent as one of Reuters most experienced foreign correspondents and editors.
-He was Africa Editor for 10 years and Middle East editor for seven, during which time he led coverage of the 2003 Iraq war.
-His postings included Tanzania, Kenya, South Africa, Italy, Hong Kong, Australasia and the United States.
-He ran editorial operations in Italy, Spain, Greece and Portugal at the height of the EU debt crisis.
+Barry Moody worked for 12 years in Italy in various assignments during a career as one of Reuters most experienced foreign correspondents and editors, and he now has a home there.
+Most recently he ran Reuters’s editorial operations in Italy, Spain, Greece and Portugal at the height of the euro zone debt crisis.
+He was Africa Editor for 10 years and Middle East editor for seven, during which he led coverage of the 2003 Iraq war.
+His other postings included Asia, Australasia and the United States.